TeXitoi/keyberon/README.md

 ### Keyberon, what's that name?

-To find new, findable and memorable project names, some persons in the rust community try to mix the name of a city with some keyword related to the project.
+To find new, findable and memorable project names, some persons in the Rust community try to mix the name of a city with some keyword related to the project.
 For example, you have the [Tokio project](https://tokio.rs/) that derive its name from the Japanese capital Tokyo and IO for Input Output, the